History of Zimbabwe: 2018–2019

 General elections were held on 30 July 2018 to elect the president and members of both houses of parliament.
 Ruling party ZANU-PF won the majority of seats in parliament, incumbent President Emmerson Mnangagwa was declared the winner after receiving 50.8% of votes.
 The opposition accused the government of rigging the vote.
 In subsequent riots by MDC supporters, the army opened fire and killed three people, while three others died of their injuries the following day.

 In January 2019 following a 130% increase in the price of fuel thousands of Zimbabweans protested and the government responded with a coordinated crackdown that resulted in hundreds of arrests and multiple deaths.

-In June 2019, former president Robert Mugabe died in Singapore, aged 95.
+In September 2019, former president Robert Mugabe died in Singapore, aged 95.

+In September 2023, Zimbabwe signed control over almost 20% of the country's land to the carbon offset company Blue Carbon.